gambitproject/gambit/doc/pyapi.rst

    .. py:method:: append_move(infoset[ , actions])

-      Add a move to a terminal node, at the :py:class:`gambit.Infoset` ``infoset``.
-Alternatively, a :py:class:`gambit.Player` can be
+      Add a move to a terminal node, at the :py:class:`pygambit.Infoset` ``infoset``.
+Alternatively, a :py:class:`pygambit.Player` can be
       passed as the information set, in which case the move is placed in a new information set for that player; in this instance, the number of ``actions`` at the new information set must be specified.

-      :raises gambit.UndefinedOperationError: when called on a non-terminal node.
+      :raises pygambit.UndefinedOperationError: when called on a non-terminal node.
-      :raises gambit.UndefinedOperationError: when called with a :py:class:`Player` object and no actions, or actions < 1.
+      :raises pygambit.UndefinedOperationError: when called with a :py:class:`Player` object and no actions, or actions < 1.
-      :raises gambit.UndefinedOperationError: when called with a :py:class:`Infoset` object and with actions.
+      :raises pygambit.UndefinedOperationError: when called with a :py:class:`Infoset` object and with actions.
-      :raises gambit.MismatchError: when called with objects from different games.
+      :raises pygambit.MismatchError: when called with objects from different games.

    .. py:method:: insert_move(infoset[ , actions])